-Figure 5 indicates the extent of the study area which is centred along High Street, extending from Bell Street in the south to Wild Street in the north.
-It also includes major civic anchors including the Preston Market (currently subject to a State Government Planning Framework process), Preston City Hall, Preston Library, Preston Oval and the Darebin Arts and Education Centre.
-The study area sits within a lowscale residential context which includes pockets of heritage significance.
-To the south-east of the study area are three schools and to the west is the tertiary education institution -Melbourne Polytechnic.
+Figure 8 indicates the structure plan boundary which is centred along High Street, extending from Bell Street in the south to Wild Street in the north.
+As well as commercial and residential areas, it includes major anchors such as Preston City Hall, Preston Library, Preston Oval, Preston Station and Bell Station, it is also directly adjacent to the Preston Market.
+To the southeast of the study area are three schools and to the west is the tertiary education institution - Melbourne Polytechnic.